kloba/kloba.github.io/_posts/2024-02-05-how-to-use-postgresql-for-military-geoanalytics-tasks.md

 Deleted after 01/01/2022 (blue) and existing (red) geographical polygons of military facilities in moscow

-## Second data source: fire data from NASA satellites {#second-data-source-fire-data-from-nasa-satellites .list-paragraph}
+### Second data source: fire data from NASA satellites

 As the next data source, we will utilize information from the [Fire Information for Resource Management